 Criteria for Determining Reasonability of Emotional Support Animal

 The presence of only one ESA will be approved for a student, in order to fulfill the intent of the FHA requirements in providing support to the student with a mental health disability.

 Dogs and cats must be spayed or neutered and have received all age appropriate vaccinations before they can live in-residence in University housing.
 A licensed veterinarian must complete and sign the (Emotional Support Animal Veterinarian Form), confirming the above requirements have been met.
 All potential Emotional Support Animals are required to see a licensed veterinarian before being allowed on campus.

-For all requests for Emotional Support Animals, Disability Services will make determinations on a case-by-case basis of whether the presence of an Emotional Support Animal is reasonable.
+For all requests for Emotional Support Animals, the Center for Accessibility and Disability Resources will make determinations on a case-by-case basis of whether the presence of an Emotional Support Animal is reasonable.
 A request for an Emotional Support Animal can be denied as unreasonable if the presence of the animal:

 - imposes an undue financial and/or administrative burden;

 - fundamentally alters University housing policies; and/or